Roe Highway: Karel Avenue Interchange Upgrade

 Work commenced in July 2019 to widen Karel Avenue to four lanes between Farrington Road and Berrigan Drive, including duplication of the bridge crossing the Roe Highway.
 Despite the interchange itself only opening in 2006, the $15 million upgrade was required due to the development of the Jandakot City project to the south of the interchange along with the construction of the Thornlie-Cockburn Link.
 This is due for completion in mid-2021.

 Kalamunda Road Interchange

 The $86 million project to convert the intersection of Roe Highway and Kalamunda Road to a dogbone interchange started in September 2019 as part of the progressive removal of at-grade signalised intersections along Roe Highway.
 This was formally completed in September 2021.
 A staged extension of the Principal Shared Path (PSP) is also being built between the existing Berkshire and future Kalamunda Road interchanges.
 The Berkshire–Maida Vale Road section was completed in September 2020, while the Maida Vale–Kalamunda section opened in tandem with the interchange itself.

 Future

 Great Eastern Highway Bypass Interchange

 Planning and development of an interchange between Roe Highway and the Great Eastern Highway Bypass is also underway as part of a wider upgrade of infrastructure in the Hazelmere industrial area.
-Once completed there will be just two sets of traffic lights intersections south of the Great Eastern Highway.
+Once completed there will be just two sets of traffic light intersections south of the Great Eastern Highway.